-Leguminous species can also be grown as they help in increasing fertility of the soil.
+Leguminous species can also be grown as they help in increasing the fertility of the soil.
 Sesbania grandiflora (Agathi Tree) is a commonly used nitrogen-fixing tree for shading as well as serves as cattle fodder within 6 months.
-Gliricidia trees are nitrogen-fixers and reduces the wind flow and thereby reduces evaporation from the site.
+Gliricidia trees are nitrogen-fixers and reduce the wind flow and thereby reduce evaporation from the site.

-Trees like Soundal(Leucaena leucocephala), Malai Vembu(Melia Dubia), Soukku(Casuarina) acts as wind breakers and help reduce evaporation from the site.
+Trees like Soundal(Leucaena leucocephala), Malai Vembu(Melia Dubia), Soukku(Casuarina) act as windbreakers and help reduce evaporation from the site.
 When herbs like Veld grape(pirandai), Chinese chastetree (Nochi) are grown along the fence, they will serve for medicinal purposes.
 Palm, Kodukapuli(Jungle jalebi-Pithecellobium dulce) help in preventing soil erosion from the site.

 67 such plant species used for varied fencing purposes have been identified.